 That unending search for the truth also led the movement's members to become activists in big causes of their day.
 The transcendentalist belief that every person carries God within him or her meant that politics, economics, organized religion and the schools, with their tendency to sort people into hierarchical ranks, needed to be overhauled or at least reformed.

 "The American educational system was their first target — education should be free to all, of all ages, men and women alike, and all ethnicities, races and creeds," Walls says.
 "Many of the transcendentalists were teachers, and several — Bronson Alcott, Elizabeth Peabody [and] Thoreau — founded innovative, progressive schools, which embraced literacy and education for everyone, including women and African Americans."
-Their ideas still influence education today.
+Their ideas still influence education today as we all deserve access to education as human beings.

 Transcendentalism, Feminism and the Abolitionist Movement